barbking/GitHub-30-Day-Challenge/README.md

 - Helped my daughter with algebra homework, I always comment when helping kids with homework on how fun math is and they look at me like I'm strange.

 #### Nov 9, 2019
 - Continue catch up for missed class time.
+Finishing up assignments on Spark Steaming.
+Starting on healthcare predictive analytics using decsion tree model and Naive Bayes model to predict depression in patients.
+- 5 mile trail run with friends for some outdoor therapy time.